BADLADZ Resort

 Puerto Galera is on the island of Mindoro and is very well known for its beautiful coral reefs.
 Located on the Verde Island Passage it is considered to be the Center of the Center of Marine Biodiversity in the World.

 A variety of fish may be observed at this site including eels, green sea turtles and hawksbills, giant groupers and giant clams.
 Scuba diving in Puerto Galera also has some of the best Macro Marine Photography you’ll find anywhere on Earth with vivid coral reefs and great visibility.
-Of course there are clouds of exotic fish like parrotfish and clownfish and, for a thrill, there are also barracuda and occasionally white tip & thresher sharks.
+Of course there are clouds of fascinating fish like parrotfish and clownfish and, for a thrill, there are also barracuda and occasionally white tip & thresher sharks.

 Subic Bay

-Shipwreck Heaven !
-Scuba diving in Subic Bay provides access to some fantastic wrecks, including the USS New York, a World War 1 era Heavy Cruiser which was scuttled during World War II.
+Shipwreck Heaven!
+Scuba diving in Subic Bay provides access to some fantastic wrecks.
+Including the USS New York, a World War 1 era Heavy Cruiser which was scuttled during World War II.
 This former US Navy vessel still lies there today and sits at depths ranging from 16 meters deep to 32 meters below sea level.
 Underwater explorers will be amazed at what they’ll find here and the many other wrecks scattered around there!

 Coron Bay